“I get on pretty well with my own company,” said O’Keeffe, who lived a reclusive life to suit her introverted nature.

 1. Limit access to yourself by creating healthy boundaries.

-One thing O’Keeffe did was to create boundaries.
-Since introverts tend to like routines and need alone time to regroup, I think boundary-setting is crucial.
+One smart thing O’Keeffe did was to create boundaries.
+Since introverts tend to like routines and need alone time to regroup, boundary-setting is crucial for them.

-By the time O’Keeffe was a senior citizen, she had painted prolifically and returned to fame, but wasn’t always well understood.
+By the time O’Keeffe was in her 60s, she had painted prolifically and returned to fame, but wasn’t always well understood.
 This is partly because she lived — by choice — in a remote area of New Mexico, but also because she limited access to herself.

 In a 1982 interview with none other than Andy Warhol, she said, “I get on pretty well with my own company.”